 We sing “monster style” and growl like monsters (usually ditching our singing voice for this one).
 We’ll often turn off the lights and the piano will play in a minor key.
 My only rule for this one is that kids CAN turn and make monster faces and monster arms at the b-day kid but they CANNOT advance upon them.
 Meaning they cannot move any closer to the birthday kid, their feet are frozen.
 Otherwise you’ll have 20 kids moving towards your b-day and they’ll freak.

-You don’t have to do all or any of these variations.
-This gives you a chance to pick and choose.
-The birthday kid can even be chosen to pick and choose which variations they want to sing/hear.
+You don’t have to do all or any of these variations but I added in the list here to gives you some ideas to pick from if you’d like.
+I’ve also done this procedure where the birthday kid gets to choose which variations they want to sing/hear.
 It really depends on how much time you want to devote to the activity.
 Maybe you only have two minutes.
 Then do the theme and one variation.
 Next time you can do more variations.
-If you do the theme and at least one variation each time, you can refer to the process when you actually teach theme and variations and you’re done.
-The kids have done it enough to know what it is so it doesn’t need much explaining.
+If you do the theme and at least one variation each time, you can refer to the process when you actually take a lesson to teach theme and variations later on in the year and you’re done.
+The kids have gone through this process of “original song” and “different version” several times so it doesn’t need much explaining.
 Even if you never go back and identify it as theme and variations, the kids still love the activity.